Intelcom

-Intelcom Express (also known as Intelcom Courier Canada Inc.) is a Canadian courier and package delivery company headquartered in Montreal, Quebec.
+Intelcom (also known as Intelcom Courier Canada Inc.) is a Canadian courier and package delivery company headquartered in Montreal, Quebec.
 The company delivers nearly 500,000 parcels per day across Canada.

 Intelcom’s clients include Amazon as well as Pitney Bowes and Landmark Global, which handle shipping for Etsy and eBay.
+Intelcom significantly expanded its business operations to Australia in 2021.
+Since 2017, the company has been noted in Canadian media for its delivery issues and unsafe working conditions.

 History

 Daniel Hudon created the company in 1986 as a same-day delivery service for businesses.

 In 2000, Canada Post bought 50% of Intelcom Express’ shares.
 The process was controversial, as the company had ties to the Liberal Party of Canada.
 Critics questioned the fairness of the decision-making process at Canada Post.
 These shares were repurchased by Intelcom Express in 2007.

-In 2012, Intelcom Express entered the pharmaceutical delivery business with the purchase of Le Livreur Plus inc. and Eco Plus inc. services for the province of Quebec.
+In 2012, Intelcom Express entered the pharmaceutical delivery business with the purchase of Le Livreur Plus Inc. and Eco Plus Inc. services for the province of Quebec.

 In 2015, Amazon tested Intelcom’s delivery services.
 Shortly thereafter, they signed on to expand the relationship across the country.
 Intelcom then secured an investment from the Business Development Bank of Canada and the Caisse de dépôt et placement du Québec.

+In 2021, Intelcom launched its subsidiary Dragonfly Shipping in Australia.
+Dragonfly Shipping became the first high-volume seven-day-a-week delivery service in Australia.
+In 2024, Intelcom expanded the Dragonfly brand to cover all regions outside of Quebec.

+Criticism

-In late 2017 up to 2022, the company faced criticism for its practice of delivering packages by leaving them in places where they could be stolen.
-This criticism also extended to Amazon.ca, which had subcontracted the company to deliver Amazon Prime packages.
-Radio-Canada's consumer program, La Facture, broadcast a segment on Intelcom Express delivery practices in November 2017.
-The following month, Radio Canada International wrote about Christmas gift thieves and featured Intelcom Express delivery problems in condominiums.
+Beginning in late 2017, the company faced criticism in Canada for its delivery practices.
+The company, subcontracted by Amazon.ca to deliver Amazon Prime packages, was featured in a November 2017 segment on Radio Canada's consumer program, La Facture, which highlighted delivery issues.
+The following month, Radio Canada wrote about Christmas gift thieves and featured Intelcom Express delivery problems in condominiums.

+In June 2022, customers in Yellowknife and Whitehorse experienced theft, wrong packages, and delays.
+In response, Intelcom stated confidence in the quality of their services, citing internal performance indicators that showed they were meeting delivery requirements in Yellowknife.

+Diane Crocker, writing for Halifax-based PNI Atlantic News, noted widespread issues with Amazon deliveries since Intelcom began handling them in the area.
+Similarly, a January 2023 CBC News report detailed delays and delivery errors in Kenora.
+Intelcom attributed these issues to labor shortages that "complicated the partner responsible for the Kenora area to operate at full capacity."

+In 2023, Steven Laperrière, general manager of disability rights advocacy group Regroupement des activistes pour l'inclusion au Québec (RAPLIQ), accused Intelcom of discriminatory practices due to their inability to accommodate special requests from customers with disabilities, stating it was grounds for discrimination under the Quebec Human Rights Commission.
+Intelcom responded that they planned to update its system to better share personalized instruction with delivery drivers.